I’m Mark McPherson.

-We don’t expect people – whether they be our staff, colleagues, customers and clients, or family and friends – to be perfect.
+We don’t expect people to be perfect.
 Of course not.
 But we certainly expect them to make an honest effort and do their best.

-Of course, there are plenty of times when the best thing to do is to rise above it, let it go and move on.
+Sometimes when people are badly behaved, the best thing to do is to rise above it, let it go and move on.
+And sometimes, it’s all we can do anyway.
 But there are also plenty of times when we need to act.

 And if this wasn’t enough, sometimes we have to implement performance improvement plans for someone and include plenty of follow-up meetings along the way.
 Aaaaaaah!
 Oh, and just one more.
 Sometimes we have to go down the ugly path of disciplinary action.

-Let’s face it; managing people and their performance can be tricky – and frustrating, stressful and time-consuming.
+Let’s face it; dealing with people can be tricky – and frustrating, stressful and time-consuming.
 So this is where I come in.
-I help you get the best possible behaviour, communication and performance from people – and with what to do if you don’t.
+I help you get the best possible behaviour, communication and performance from people.
+And I help you with what to do if you don’t.
+I help you: